MAE4000 – Data Science

 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.

 This course is a compulsory part of the master's programme Assessment, Measurement and Evaluation.
 Students on exchange on master's level at UiO or enrolled in other UiO master's programmes may be given admission if there is room in the course.
-Questions about this should be directed to email@example.com.
+Contact email@example.com if you want to apply for a place in the course.

 This course combines lectures and computer labs with data analysis tasks in statistical software environments.